Seaweed fertilizer is essentially plant food, just like bonemeal fertilizer.

 Use a diluted form of liquid fertilizer (liquid kelp) and spray it in the form of a light mist over the leaves.

-Some gardeners may use a combination of seaweed and fish fertilizer to fertilize their house plants -this seaweed and fish emulsion (liquid fish) is sprayed in the foliar method.
+Some gardeners may use a combination of seaweed and fish fertilizer to fertilize their house plants -this seaweed and organic fish emulsion (liquid fish) is sprayed in the foliar method.

 How Much Alfalfa Meal Should I Use?